 We have had calls and emails from supporters asking what they can do to help in response to the pandemic so we have launched our COVID-19 Appeal.
-There are three key areas where your support will make a rapid and critical impact:
+There are two key areas where your support will make a rapid and critical impact:

 COVID-19 student hardship fund